 grade to go to work on the family farm, and he also

 worked as a truck driver.

 Norman was inducted into the U.S. Army on April 7, 1941, in Milwaukee, Wisconsin, and was sent to Fort Knox, Kentucky, for basic training.
 During his training, he learned to operate the equipment of a tank battalion.

 A typical day for the soldiers started in 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics at 8:00 to 8:30.
 Afterwards, the tankers went to various schools within the company.
 The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.

 In late August, Paul was sent to Louisiana and assigned to the 753rd Tank Battalion.
-During the maneuvers the battalion did not participate.
-After the maneuvers, National Guardsmen were released from federal service and replacements came from the 753rd.
+During the maneuvers the battalion did not participate in them.
+After the maneuvers, National Guardsmen, 29 years old or older, of the 192nd Tank Battalion, were released from federal service and replacements came from the 753rd.
 One of the replacements who was assigned to A Company was Paul.

 The battalion traveled by different trains to San Francisco, California, were they taken to Ft.
 McDowell on Angel Island.
 On the island, they received inoculations and physicals, and those members of the battalion who were found to have treatable medical conditions remained behind on the island.
 They were scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.